lokikl/vim-mysql-mode/README.md

 # VIM MySQL Mode #

-This plugin will allow you to replace the command line mysql client with vim, you may edit queries with full power of VIM.
-Result will be showed in a split window.
+This plugin is a replacement of the command line mysql client.
+You may edit queries with full power of VIM and shows results in a split window.

 ## Installation ##